lubomirkamensky/lubolab/content/post/building-sensor-network-sms.md

 Of course I would like to have a different kind of alarm for a different type of event, unfortunately, considering the available app, this can be done only if the sender number varies.
 The alerts coming from my SMS gateway differs only in the text message, so it is important to define clear message and select the alarm alarming not too much nor too little

 #### Node-RED Futura SMS alarm
-The next flow  is very similar, this time it takes care about the most important alert coming from the heat recovery unit integrated to my sensor network in [this post](/building-sensor-network-futura/).
+The next flow  is very similar, this time it takes care about the most important alert, coming from the heat recovery unit, integrated to my sensor network in [this post](/building-sensor-network-futura/).

 Again starts with "mqtt in" node:
 ```